octoXme/date/README.md

 ## Set up and run the app

-Please use the following commands in order to run the app locally
+Please use the following commands to run the app locally
 ### `npm install`

 Install all dependencies in local node_modules folder